scapingerman/CLA-LoRA-From-DTN7-to-uD3TN/README.md

 ## Overview

 This project demonstrates the integration of LoRa communication with Delay-Tolerant Networking (DTN) protocols using DTN7 and uD3TN.
-The system is designed to enable efficient data transmission in scenarios where network connectivity is intermittent, leveraging LoRa's long-range and low-power characteristics with the robust data delivery mechanisms of DTN.

 ---